 To build brand awareness, you need an organic model that’s authentic – and it’s through content marketing and inbound marketing that you can naturally connect with people on their own terms.

 ii).
-Lead conversion: Businesses generate targeted leads when they focus on creating and distributing their content through free channels.
+Lead conversion: Businesses are successful with lead generation when they focus on creating and distributing their content through free channels.
 It’s hard to get a potential customer to give you their personal information without offering something of value in exchange.

 When people sign up for a demo, register for an event, or gain access to your resource page, you’ve established a connection built on trust.

 iii).
-Lead nurturing: Preparing your leads to buy your product is critical to your success.
+Lead nurturing: Preparing your lead generation customers to buy your product is critical to your success.

 A recent study by Gleanster Research revealed that 75% of acquired leads aren’t prepared to purchase.
 Only 25% are ready to advance to the sales process.
 You have to help the ones who aren’t ready with lead nurturing.

-That’s because once you have the prospect’s permission, it’s a lot easier to communicate with them on a deeper level.
+That’s because once you have the prospect’s permission, it’s a lot easier to communicate with them on a deeper level rather than them feeling hassled by a marketing team.
 After all, they requested the information that you’ll be sending to them.

 Create the right content to navigate them through the customer buying cycle.
 This is a crucial yet delicate stage when distributing content, because you need to determine in advance which content will be suitable for each stage of the cycle.